tydev-new/ARCH/design_doc/3_engineering_design.md

-# Tardis Technical Design
+# ARCH Technical Design

 ## Architecture Overview

-Tardis acts as a wrapper between Containerd and Runc, intercepting Runc commands, processing them, and calling the real Runc with modified commands when necessary.
+ARCH acts as a wrapper between Containerd and Runc, intercepting Runc commands, processing them, and calling the real Runc with modified commands when necessary.
 The architecture consists of the following components:

 ```
 ┌─────────────┐     ┌─────────────┐     ┌─────────────┐
-│  Containerd │────▶│    Tardis   │────▶│    Runc     │
+│  Containerd │────▶│    ARCH     │────▶│    Runc     │
 └─────────────┘     └─────────────┘     └─────────────┘
                            │
                            ▼